Branch: main

 |---|---|---|

-| AI Agent (GPT-4o) | Deep clinical reasoning, identifies non-obvious risks, conversational interface | When OPENAI_API_KEY configured |
+| AI Agent (GPT-4o) | Deep clinical reasoning, identifies non-obvious risks, conversational interface | When OPENAI_API_KEY is configured |

-| Rule-Based Engine | Evidence-based deterministic scoring (6 factors weighted) | Always (provides baseline + fallback) |
+| Rule-Based Engine | Evidence-based deterministic scoring (6 weighted factors) | Always (baseline + fallback) |

-Key Differentiator: AI Agent identifies risks missed by rules (medication interactions, comorbidity patterns, social determinants) while maintaining explainable step-by-step reasoning.
+Key Differentiator: The AI Agent identifies risks missed by rules (medication interactions, comorbidity patterns, social determinants) while maintaining explainable step-by-step reasoning.

 | Feature | Description |